Play Creative Pursuit in Southwest Michigan

 Southwest Michigan’s beauty and vibrancy have been inspiring artists, writers, performers and history makers for centuries.
 That is why there are so many galleries, theaters, museums and cultural spots here.

 The Southwestern Michigan Tourist Council wants to encourage more people to discover the creativity flowing through the region.
-So they have created a game to entice residents and visitors to experience more of the arts in Berrien County between now and April 30, 2019.
-It’s the first annual Creative Pursuit.
+So they have created a game to entice residents and visitors to experience more of the arts in Berrien County between now and April 30, 2020.
+It’s the second annual Creative Pursuit.
 The more creative connections participants make, the more prizes they can earn.

 It’s easy to play